-Condition Requirement ndition Requirement Comment / Finding 2015.
+Condition Condition Requirement Comment / Finding Compliance Status & Recommendation PKCT Response/Action 2015.
 On 4 August 2015 PKCT received an email from the EPA indicating the EPA would be taking no further action concerning the incident.
 On 28 August 2015 water from Shiploader 1 flowed off the conveyor belt due to one of the ship's plugs not being in place resulting in water/slurry entering Port Kembla Harbour.
-PKCT was issued with a Formal Warning Letter by the EPA dated 25.07.14 for breaching its concentration limits as a result of the discharges in March / April 2014.
+PKCT was issued with a Formal Warning Letter by the EPA dated 25.07.14 for breaching its concentration limits as a result of the discharges in March / April 2014. improving compliance with Condition EPL L1.1.
+The events and associated actions have been closed off by the EPA.
+PKCT does not propose any further actions associated with this non-compliance.
 The incident on the 5 June 2014 was deemed by the EPA to constitute a breach of this Condition and PKCT was issued with an Official Caution dated 10.09.14.
 In response, PKCT engaged an external consultant to review the pump arrangement and to identify practical modifications and or upgrades to the system.
-Upon completion of the review PKCT implemented the following upgrades: Blocking the RCP stockpile drain to prevent contaminated water inflow Repairing the western containment wall of the stockpile where required to prevent seepage Diverting the flow from No.1 Berth South Position Pump 17 towards T3 Pond Installing new power supply cable, communication cable and ultrasonic level detector, in the pump 09 sump with communications including alarms and monitoring to the Main Control Room The incident on the 18 March 2015 was deemed by the EPA to constitute a breach of this Condition and PKCT was issued with a Formal Warning dated 3.09.15.
-In response PKCT reviewed the have been effective at improving compliance with Condition EPL L1.1.
-The events and associated actions have been closed off by the EPA.
-PKCT does not propose any further actions associated with this non-compliance.
-July 2018 Action Status: Complete.
+Upon completion of the review PKCT implemented the following upgrades: July 2020 Action Status: Complete.
+Blocking the RCP stockpile drain to prevent contaminated water inflow Repairing the western containment wall of the stockpile where required to prevent seepage Diverting the flow from No.1 Berth South Position Pump 17 towards T3 Pond Installing new power supply cable, communication cable and ultrasonic level detector, in the pump 09 sump with communications including alarms and monitoring to the Main Control Room The incident on the 18 March 2015 was deemed by the EPA to constitute a breach of this Condition and PKCT was issued with a Formal Warning dated 3.09.15.
+In response PKCT reviewed the Shiploader Launder design and implemented modifications.
+The